-Secretary Mehle.
+Secretary MEHLE.
 Well, the reason you do not have to raise the entire \$85 billion in the market is because of debt that you issue to the social security and other trust funds, which is not the public marketplace.
-So that is a relief, so to speak, from the amount that vou have to get in the marketplace.
+So that is a relief, so to speak, from the amount that you have to get in the marketplace.

-The amount in the marketplace is about \$60 billion which, when coupled with the amount received from the social security and other trust funds, totals that number you spoke of about \$85 billion will find the answer out for you on that.
+The amount in the marketplace is about \$60 billion which, when coupled with the amount received from the social security and other trust funds, totals that number you spoke of about \$85 billion or so.